cubiq/vanilla-docs/docs/developers/framework/datasets.html.md

 ## Datasets

 The `Gdn_Dataset` object is a way to store data.
 Most of the time, this data is the result of a query to the database.
-When you use our [database object](/developers/framework/database) (as you always should) to exectute a database select query, it will return a dataset.
+When you use our [database object](/developers/framework/database) (as you always should) to execute a database select query, it will return a dataset.

 Here are a few commonly used methods you'll want to know about: